Lease Insurance in Colombia: What It Covers, How Much It Costs, and How It Works

 ❓ Does rental insurance replace a co-signer?

 It can work as an alternative if the landlord or real estate agency accepts it, but it is not universal.
-Some digital policies are approved just by proving income, while others still require a co-signer as backup.
+Some digital policies are approved just by demonstrating income, while others still require a co-signer as backup.

 ❓ Is it legal to ask for a deposit in addition to insurance?

 No, for urban housing contracts.
-Article 16 of Law 820 of 2003 expressly prohibits cash deposits or real guarantees to secure the tenant's obligations.
+Article 16 of Law 820 of 2003 expressly prohibits cash deposits or real guarantees to ensure the tenant's obligations.
 Guarantees for utilities are handled separately, with a limit of two billing periods.

 ❓ Who pays for the insurance: landlord or tenant?